 Health Assessment Lens

 The Health Assessment Lens is designed to inform designers, planners, and decision-makers of health conditions prior to beginning a project, plan process, or program.
 The purpose is to identify issues related to health and the built environment in order to inform a health-based approach to design, planning, and decision-making.
-It continues to be a resource for comprehensive evaluation through the development of plan or project, and into implementation.
+It continues to be a resource for comprehensive evaluation through the development of a plan or project, and into implementation.

 Equity and Justice